HugoCasa/hach-project/index.md

 {% include plots/europe_us_sentiment.html %}

-- complexity score
-- sentiment score
-- examples random
+Let's generate another pair of random samples to see how they score sentiment wise.

+> *Withdrawing from the Paris climate agreement is bad for the environment, bad for the economy, and it puts our children's future at risk,'* Mark Zuckerberg, sentiment score: -0.9991

+> *'The European Union must align our climate and energy policy according to the 1.5 ° C [ rise in average global temperatures ] target.
+That means that the EU must achieve carbon neutrality by 2050,'* Kimmo Tiilikainen, sentiment score: 0.8459

+The first quote from the US scores much lower in terms of sentiment than the latter.

-Clearly, we, Europeans (yey 🥳) find ourselves better ranked in terms of complexity of language as well as in terms of mean sentiment when it comes to talking about climate change.
-This could have many explanations, such as a difference in the average level of education, but we have found something interesting that could also have its impact : average quote length.
+Clearly Europeans find themselves higher ranked in terms of complexity of language as well as in terms of mean sentiment when it comes to talking about climate change.
+This could have many explanations, but we have found something interesting that could also have its impact : average quote length.
 Indeed, US quotes tend to be shorter and some positive correlation can be oserved between the complexity of quotes and their length.

 {% include plots/europe_us_quote_length.html %}

-Does this mean we can say Europeans are smarter ? 😃 Let us not jump into conclusions, but let us secretly believe in that.
-For now.
+Let's not jump to conclusions what this has to say about the difference between the US and Europe.
+We do see however that the public debate on climate change tends to be more complex and more positive than in the US.

 ### The war of the home parties
 Sorry to bring to you this way, but it is no breaking news the two main parties in the US (Democrats and Republicans) are two political opposites fighting against each other.
 It has been this way for ages and we are still far from a change.
 Enough blah blah, a picture is worth a thousand words, how do they reaaally compare when it comes down to climate change ?